Koenvh1/simplomon/README.md

    * SMTP STARTTLS certificate checking, IMAP certificate checking
      * Email delivery test.
 IMAP check checks if SMTP check managed to deliver email to the configured mailbox
+   * Check JSON fields in data returned from URLs
  * "Management mode" - (separate) alerts that only go out if a problem persists

 You'd use this if you think "I need to slap some monitoring on this pronto